sahebbhalla/Horiseon/README.md

+## Application updated

+This updated application should have all the updated schemantic tags as per the user story requirements and should reflect accurate CSS classes with comments.
+Along with industry standard  HTML structure
 # 01 HTML, CSS, and Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities and/or socio-economic restrictions have access to their website.
 Accessible websites are better optimized for search engines, and help companies avoid litigation.